megler/twitter-clone/README.md

 present multiple pages if necessary.
 6. Gravatars in comments are user specific.
 If user has a registered Gravatar it will be used, otherwise a generic will show up.

+## New User Registration
+If a new user would like to have a background image, it can be done at time of registration.
+This is optional, but if you'd like to have an image, feel free to copy the URL of one of the images listed below in Image Credits.
+Otherwise, use an image url whose image is landscape oriented and prefrably has a long side of at least 2k pixels.

 ## Util.py
 Any function in views.py that are not views are found in util.py in order to keep